pingcap/docs-cn/hardware-and-software-requirements.md

 # Software and Hardware Recommendations

-## About

-As an open source distributed NewSQL database with high performance, TiDB can be deployed in the Intel architecture server and major virtualization environments and runs well.
+As an open source distributed NewSQL database with high performance, TiDB can be deployed in the Intel architecture server, ARM architecture server, and major virtualization environments and runs well.
 TiDB supports most of the major hardware networks and Linux operating systems.

 ## Linux OS version requirements